isoraqathedh/isoraqathedh.github.com/Languages/language-list.md

     for its tricky application of phonemic prevocalisation (written using # for that matter), heavy use of tu-vous and strange loops in its registers.
+(@17) [**Nnn Heeel**][PSD-NH] is the result of a language
+    that has lived too close to (@10).
+    Primarily, the effect is that it has drawn out a lot of its letters to three times the usual length.
+    Grammar-wise it prides itself on being the exact reverse of Rattssaw, piling a ton of morphemes onto the noun and with verbs being largely isolating.

 [PSD-Yk]: http://isoraqathedh.tumblr.com/tagged/Yoskrai
 [PSD-HI]: http://isoraqathedh.tumblr.com/tagged/Hesmai-Iok